WordPress/wordpress-playground/src/wordpress-playground/README.md

 * `theme=disco` – Installs the specified theme.
 Use the theme name from the themes directory URL, e.g. for a URL like `https://wordpress.org/themes/disco/`, the theme name would be `disco`.
 Installing a theme automatically logs the user in as an admin.
 * `rpc=1` – Enables the experimental JavaScript API.

-For example, the following code embeds a Sandbox with a preinstalled Gutenberg plugin, and opens the post editor:
+For example, the following code embeds a Playground with a preinstalled Gutenberg plugin, and opens the post editor:

 ```html
 <iframe